Are you wondering why is pizza called pie?

 However, it’s still up to you whether to call it pizza or if you have some other name for it, that’s fine.

 The origins of the word pie go way back.
 In the early twentieth century, Italian immigrants in the United States made a dish called “pomidore” pizza.
 It was a circular, sliced food and was very popular, leading to people resembling it with pie.

 The Difference Between a Pie and Pizza

-Even though pizza and pie are often confused for each other, it’s essential to know their differences so you don’t end up questioning yourself or others.
+Even though pizza and pie are often confused with each other, it’s essential to know their differences so you don’t end up questioning yourself or others.

-Then, bake it in an oven with tomato sauce, cheese, and other toppings that the person who ordered it wants.
+Then, bake it in an oven with pizza sauce, mozzarella cheese, and other toppings that the person who ordered it wants.